 DragonPoint once took over support for a software project (after the sole developer died), and figuring out which version of the code to use was a nightmare because there were so many versions of the application, source control was not used, and it was very difficult to identify the production version of the code.

-- Ignoring written requirements (or coding without them)
+- Ignoring written requirements or coding without them.

-- Not following the system blueprint
+- Not following the system architecture / blueprint.

 Click here for two more articles to help you have a successful software project: